ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

 - [Arxiv] [Semantic Energy: Detecting LLM Hallucination Beyond Entropy](https://arxiv.org/abs/2508.14496) *Huan Ma et.al.* 20 Aug 2025.

   > This paper introduces **Semantic Energy**, an energy-based uncertainty measure derived from the final-layer logits (before softmax) of language models.
 By combining semantic clustering with a Boltzmann-style energy formulation, it overcomes the limitations of **Semantic Entropy** in low-diversity settings and significantly improves hallucination detection in LLMs.

+- [NeurIPS 2025] [Your Pre-trained LLM is Secretly an Unsupervised Confidence Calibrator](https://arxiv.org/abs/2505.16690) *Beier Luo et.al.* 22 May 2025.

+  > It assumes that the pretrained model is better calibrated.
+Therefore, it learns a **temperature** on questions answered by both the pretrained model and the chat model, so that the chat model’s logits are brought closer to those of the pretrained model, achieving calibration.
+This does not require ground-truth answers.

 ### Black-box Investigation